AnanthC099/Volumetric_Fire_Vulkan_V1/ReadMe_Fire.txt

 What about Fire of diffrent shapes like Swastika ?
-Read contents  Shape.PNG for steps to do  and there choose Step 1 Image to be used is Swastika_Transparent.png
+Read contents  Shape.PNG for steps to do  and there choose Step 1 Image to be used is Swastika_Transparent.png (Please check if this image can be used or need to be edited)